msabaeian/tracking-transparency/README.md

 ## Installation and setup
 1. Install directly from the Asset Library tab in Godot (recommended):
-   - if you installed using this method, jump to step 3
+   - if you installed using this method, jump to step 4
 2. Manual Installation:
    - Download the latest version from the Releases section
    - Copy the `addons/tracking_transparency` folder to your Godot project's `addons` directory
-   - Copy the `ios` folder to the root folder of your project
 3. Enable the plugin in `Project Settings → Plugins`
 4. Platforms configuration:
    - Android:
      - Enable [Use Gradle Build](https://docs.godotengine.org/en/stable/tutorials/export/android_gradle_build.html) in your export settings
    - iOS:
+     - Copy the files inside `addons/tracking_transparency/ios/[YOUR_GODOT_VERSION]` into the `ios/plugins` folder located at the root of your project (create this folder if it does not exist)
      - Check the "Tracking Transparency" option under `Project → Export → iOS → Plugins`
      - Add a tracking usage description in `Project → Export → iOS → Plugins Plist` by setting the `NSUserTrackingUsageDescription` key, you must provide a clear reason for tracking or Apple will reject your app/game during review

 ## Usage

 **Note:** This plugin adds a singleton to your project runtime.
-If you want to have a node instead, you need to modify the plugin.gd file and use add_custom_type.
+If you want to have a node instead, you need to modify the plugin.gd file and use `add_custom_type` instead of `add_autoload_singleton`.

 ### Basic Implementation